 This guide is intended to help people using Cloudflare to speed up and protect their Backdrop CMS sites.

-Create two Cloudflare PageRules to exclude the Backdrop cron page and the link to run cron as an admin from Cloudflare’s caching and performance features:
+Create three Cloudflare PageRules to exclude the Backdrop cron page and the link to run cron as an admin from Cloudflare’s caching and performance features:

 - https://www.example.com/core/cron.php - Cache Level: Bypass